Today (February 9, 2018): Travel news: Is Cape Town safe? Everything you need to know about the water crisis.

 That said, it’s not all misery since officials also take into account two more optimistic scenarios in which Day Zero could still be averted:

 - For months, Cape Townians have been urged to consume less water, but more than half of residents ignored those volunteer restrictions.
 However, with the new restrictions of a water limit of 50 liters (13,2 gallons) per person per day, the fear of Day Zero has gripped Cape Town, and the number of inhabitants consuming less water is on the rise.
-The hope is that with this increased conservation, the city’s water reservoir may last until at least May when the rainy season should start but experts say there’s no way of knowing when it will begin and when the drought will end.
+The hope is that with this increased conservation, the city’s water reservoir may last until at least July when the rainy season should hit the area but experts say there’s no way of knowing when it will begin and when the drought will end.

 - In addition to reducing water consumption, the city – which is surrounded by the South Atlantic Ocean – is quickly examining other water alternatives, including drilling into the ground to reach aquifers and building four temporary desalination plant to convert saltwater to fresh water.
 The plants will start producing water in March, but probably not enough to avoid disaster as unfortunately, most of the city’s efforts to source alternative water sources are way behind schedule (you can track their progress here)